MHKiT-Software/MHKiT/docs/_sources/index.rst.txt

 ######################################################
 MHKiT (Marine and Hydrokinetic Toolkit)
 ######################################################
-The `MHKiT Code Hub <https://github.com/MHKiT-Code-Hub>`_ is a collection of open-source marine renewable energy (MRE) software hosted on GitHub, including the MHKiT open-source code.
-The MHKiT code, developed in Python and MATLAB, includes modules for ingesting, quality controlling, processing, visualizing, and managing data.
+MHKiT is open-source marine renewable energy (MRE) software, developed in Python and MATLAB, that includes modules for ingesting, quality controlling, processing, visualizing, and managing data.
 `MHKiT-Python <https://github.com/MHKiT-Code-Hub/MHKiT-Python>`_ and `MHKiT-MATLAB <https://github.com/MHKiT-Code-Hub/MHKiT-MATLAB>`_  provide robust and verified functions in both Python and MATLAB that are needed by the MRE community to standardize data processing.
 Calculations and visualizations adhere to International Electrotechnical Commission (IEC) technical specifications and other guidelines.
 Current functionality includes power performance, power quality, mechanical loads, resource tools, and data quality control for wave, tidal, and river applications.

 |python_image|   |matlab_image|